-None of our executive officers or directors has received any cash (or non-cash) compensation for services rendered to us.
+Except for the 25,000 founder shares that our sponsor transferred to each of our independent directors in February 2021, none of our executive officers or directors has received any cash (or non-cash) compensation for services rendered to us.
 Commencing on the date of this prospectus, we will agree to pay an affiliate of our sponsor a total of up to \$10,000 per month for office space, utilities, secretarial support and administrative services.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.
 In addition, our sponsor, executive officers and directors, or any of their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
 Our audit committee will review on a quarterly basis all payments that were made to our sponsor, officers or directors, or our or their affiliates.